notAI-tech/LiteIndex/DefinedIndex.md

 | other   | use for any other type of objects that are not in the ones above        |

+- A schema has to be specified at first initialisation of the index
+- schema cannot be modified later on
+- keys in schema can be anything that can be keys in a python dict. eg: `schema_1 = {0: "string", "a": "number"}`
+- id of the records has to be a string. eg: `index.set({"a": {0: "0"}}) is allowed` but `index.set({0: {0: "0"}}) is not allowed`
+- An in-memory index cannot be accessed from other processes and threads
+- If `db_path` is specified, disk-based index is initiated which is accessible from all processes, threads and is persistent

 ### Initialize DefinedIndex
 ```python
 from liteindex import DefinedIndex